enkomio/BrokenFlow/README.md

 ![BrokenFlow execution](BrokenFlow.gif "BrokenFlow execution")

 ## Possible Improvements
 In order to make the decryption code less identifiable, it is possible to use alternative methods to call the shellcode.
-In order to have more freedon we can suppose to increase the chunck size that is encrypted during each iteration.
+In order to have more freedon we can suppose to increase the chunk size that is encrypted during each iteration.
 In my PoC I used 2-bytes becasuse **jmp esi** needs two bytes, but we can use 4 or 8-bytes chunk size, allowing the operator to have more alternatives that fit in 4 or 8-bytes chunk.
+According to the chosen way to call the shellcode, the encryption constant will change as well.

 # Usage
 The steps to use this technique are: